 \subsection{Cylinder background subtraction}

 The AMICO algorithm produces model-dependent membership probabilities for the group member galaxies.
 In some cases, when quantities used to model the distribution of galaxies in the template are studied, this might lead to biased considerations due to the underlying model chosen for the detection.
-This is the case for radial profiles and luminosity functions \citep[see e.g.][]{puddu_amico_2021}.
+This is the case for radial profiles and luminosity functions \citep[see e.g.,][]{puddu_amico_2021}.
 In \cite{toni_cosmos-web_2025}, we proposed a new method based on a cylinder-based background subtraction technique to retrieve model-independent results for individual and stacked analyses.
 For the study of the quiescent fraction, we tested the cylinder method, performing background subtraction and estimating the quiescent fraction in a model-independent way.
-We proceeded as follows: \begin{enumerate} \item we defined cylindrical volumes around each group, with radius 0.5 Mpc/$h$ and depth $\pm$0.01(1+$z_{g}$) from the group center, where $z_{g}$ is the group redshift.
-We call these 'group regions'; \item we estimated effective unmasked areas on the entire field, using the same mask adopted in the detection process, for consistency, in each redshift slice (using the AMICO redshift resolution, $\Delta z =0.01$), inside and outside the cylinders, namely for 'group region' and 'field regions', respectively; \item we estimated quiescent and star-forming galaxy counts as the sum of the probability to be quiescent ($P_{\text{red}}$) or star-forming ($P_{\text{blue}}$), weighted by the value of the galaxy redshift probability distribution at the group redshift.
+The implementation proceeds as follows: \begin{enumerate} \item The first step is the definition of cylindrical volumes around each group.
+We chose to make the cylinder extend $\pm$0.01(1+$z_{j}$) from the group center in the redshift direction, where $z_{j}$ is the group redshift.
+On the sky-plane, we chose a variable radius given by the root mean square (RMS) of the group-centric galaxy distribution.
+The choice of the cylinder parameters is described in detail in Appendix \ref{appendixB}.
+We call the volumes inside the cylinders “group regions.” \item Then, we must consider that not all volume is filled with galaxies, as areas can be masked due to the presence of bright stars and/or image artifacts and patterns.
+We estimated effective areas on the entire field (i.e., subtracting masked areas), using the same mask adopted in the detection process in each redshift slice (using the AMICO detection redshift resolution, $\Delta z =0.01$).
+We accounted for masked areas both inside and outside the cylinders, namely for “group regions” and “field regions,” respectively. \item We estimated quiescent and star-forming galaxy counts as the sum of the probability to be quiescent ($P_{\text{red}}$) or star-forming ($P_{\text{blue}}$), weighted by the value of the galaxy redshift probability distribution at the group redshift.
 Thus, the red and blue counts are expressed by